redhat-actions/kn-service-manager/README.md

   <tr>
     <td>registry_user</td>
     <td>No</td>
-    <td>The registry user to use to create image pull secret.
+    <td>The registry user to use to create the image pull secret.
 Required if image registry is private. </td>
   </tr>

   <tr>